JonnyKong/AccuMO/README.md

         -e com.example.accumo.IP <SERVER_IP>
     ```

-3. The resulting depth maps and VO trajectories will be written to files.
-Pull them to the laptop to compute the accuracy:
+    The resulting depth maps and VO trajectories will be written to files on the phone, under
+    `/sdcard/accumo/results`.

+3. On the laptop, compute the accuracy:

     1. Pull results from phone to laptop into any directory (denoted `<RESULT_DIR>`)